The Best Note-Taking Methods for Visual Learners

 * Disclaimer * Some of the posted links are affiliate programs.
 By clicking these links, I may receive monetary compensation.
 This will not alter the price or change the buyer's experience.

 Visual learners often struggle with note-taking.
 It’s difficult for us because we have a hard time reducing our visions into words.
+This can lead to confusion when reviewing them during study time, when we can’t recall the images that inspired them.

 If you’re running out of study activities to cycle through, pick up this free study guide and activity tracker.
-This has more than 20 different study activities that you can track across each concept required to study.
+It has more than 20 different study activities that you can track across each concept required to study.
 Download yours here.

 DOWNLOAD NOW: FREE STUDY PLANNER & ACTIVITY TRACKER